Skip to main content

 • Document previews with a dropdown selector (use Cmd+Shift+[ / Cmd+Shift+] to cycle documents)

-• Status indicator (available or in-progress with PR link)
+• Status indicator (available, in-progress with PR link, or blocked)

 Starting a Contribution